vsg-dev/VulkanSceneGraph/docs/ExplorationPhase/VulkanSceneGraphExplorationPhaseReport.md

 ---

 ## 3. Exploration of core scene graph design and implementation
-The core functionality such as memory management, type safe object operations, extensible object properties, maths functionality and memory footprint were fleshed out in series of classes within the prototype vsg library and the application testbeds.
+The core functionality such as memory management, type safe object operations, extensible object properties, maths functionality and memory footprint were fleshed out in series of classes within the prototype vsg library and the application test-beds.
 The general approach has been to create core classes that are smaller in memory footprint, more flexibility and coherent than their counterparts within the OpenSceneGraph.

 ### 3.1 Efficient memory management
 The smaller memory footprint is key part of address the memory bandwidth that is the main bottleneck for scene graph traversals.
 Several approaches have been tested to address memory footprint and cache coherency: